ninewise/dissertation/summaries.md

 alternative implementation for FragGeneScan in Rust, called [FragGeneScanRs][sum-fgsrs] (chapter \ref{chapter:fgsrs}).
 FragGeneScan plays an important role in UMGAP: prediction of proteins (or gene fragments) from DNA reads.
-However, the existing implementations proved to be insufficiently fast.
+However, the existing implementations proved to be insufficiently in terms of speed.
 The primary alternative, FragGeneScan-Plus, which we forked and partially debugged as [FragGeneScanPlusPlus][sum-fgs++], is faster but contains a number of hard-to-solve parallelization bugs.
 FragGeneScanRs fixes these